-Title Organic chemistry Ho Organic chemistry Honours Code 4CHM 503 Department Chemistry Prerequisites Co-requisites None Aim This module will cover various aspects of organic chemistry at an advanced level and will build on the basic principles established in the undergraduate organic chemistry program.
-Content Chemistry of bifunctions synthesis.
-Advanced sp The following topics will be covered: Chemistry of bifunctional carbonyl compounds, heterocyclic chemistry and organic synthesis.
+Title Organic chemistry Honours Code 4CHM 503 Department Chemistry Prerequisites Co-requisites None Aim This module will cover various aspects of organic chemistry at an advanced level and will build on the basic principles established in the undergraduate organic chemistry program.
+Content The following topics will be covered: Chemistry of bifunctional carbonyl compounds, heterocyclic chemistry and organic synthesis.
 Advanced spectroscopy methods for structure analysis and their applications.
 Special topics in natural product and synthetic chemistry.
 Assessment 40% Continuous Assessment Mark comprising two or more interim assessments and 60% Summative Assessment comprising a 3 hour assessment at the end of the semester.
-DP Requirement Completion of all assign nments and interim assessments S.
+DP Requirement Completion of all as signments and interim a ssessments.

-Title Physical Chemistry Hon Physical Chemistry Honours Code 4CHM504 Department Chemistry Prerequisites Co-requisites None Aim and will build on the basic This module will cover various aspects of physical chemistry at an advanced level and will build on the basic principles established in the undergraduate physical chemistry program as well as exposing learners to a wider range of more advanced aspects of the subject Content Advanced studies of the phase equilibria of the condensed phases of two and three component systems with applications to real systems.
+Title Physical Chemistry Honours

+Code 4CHM504 Department Chemistry

+Prerequisites Co-requisites None

+Aim This module will cover various aspects of physical chemistry at an advanced level and will build on the basic principles established in the undergraduate physical chemistry program as well as exposing learners to a wider range of more advanced aspects of the subject.

+Content Advanced studies of the phase equilibria of the condensed phases of two and three component systems with applications to real systems.
 A detailed analysis of the kinetics of a selection of complex reactions.
 A more advanced study of selected aspects of thermodynamics.
 Studies of the theoretical basis for a selection of molecular spectroscopic techniques.
-Advanced studies of the solid state including crystal defects and the theoretical basis of X-ray crystallography.
+Advanced studies of the solid

+state including crystal defects and the theoretical basis of X-ray crystallography.
 Any relevant additional topics that may be selected at the discretion of the lecturer responsible for the module.
 Assessment 40% Continuous Assessment Mark comprising two or more interim assessments and 60% Summative Assessment comprising a 3 hour assessment at the end of the semester.
-DP Requirement Completion of all assignm ents and interim assessments).
+DP Requirement Completion of all assignments and interim assessments.

-Title Research project Code 4CHM 509 Department Chemistry Prerequisites Co-requisites None Aim To give students s To give students skills and expertise in conducting a research project.
-Content Students will be given an opportunity to choose a research project in the area of organic, analytical or inorganic materials chemistry.
-Assessment 80 % dissertation including literature survey and research findings 20 % research pre 20 % research presentation DP Requirement Completion of all a Completion of all assignments and interim assessments.
+Title Research project Code 4CHM 509 Department Chemistry Prerequisites Co-requisites None Aim To give students sk research project.
+To give students skills and expertise in conducting a Content Students will be give project in the area Students will be given an opportunity to choose a research project in the area of organic, analytical or inorganic materials chemistry.
+Assessment 80 % dissertation including literature survey and research findings 20 % research presentation DP Requirement Completion of all assignments and interim assessments.